brainrake/glossary/glossary.md

 Set of values.

-Types are used to express and enforce relationships between data and operations, to ensure that programs can be run without getting stuck, throwing up, or going wrong.
+Types are used to express and enforce relationships between data and operations, to ensure (through formal logical proof) that programs will run without getting stuck, throwing up, or going wrong.

 ## Function

-An expression with "free" (unbound) names.
+An expression bundled together with a name (the "argument").
-The names will be bound during evaluation, at the point of use (function application).
+The argument will be bound during evaluation, at the point of use (function application).

 ## Closure

 A function bundled together with the environment at the point where the function is defined.

-In this document, we will use `make_closure (env, argname, expression)` to denote the above in dynamics.

 ## Execution Phases